Get an Instant Flood Insurance Quote

-With an increasing number of hurricanes and storms, homeowners are searching for best ways to guard their assets against floods.
+With an increasing number of hurricanes and storms, homeowners are searching for the best ways to guard their assets against floods.

 However, flood insurance policies can be tricky to understand.
 Knowing the differences in coverages with home and flood policies is essential for being perfectly insured to your situation.
 Call Daniel & James Bentson today to explore all your insurance options.

 Areas Covered by Flood Insurance

-While a flood insurance plan covers your home’s structure and personal property from damage caused by floods; there are very specific rules and conditions that determine what the insurance provide.
+While a flood insurance plan covers your home’s structure and personal property from damage caused by floods; there are very specific rules and conditions that determine what the insurance provides.

 Flood insurance provides coverage for your home and its foundation, electrical and plumbing systems, furnaces, water heaters, kitchen appliances, cabinets, and more.
 However, it is unable to cover cars, trees, plants, wells, septic systems, walkways, decks, patios, fences, swimming pools, etc.